Wang Yihan: 2009

-Yihan was at her prime in this year, she won the Yonex German Open competition against fellow countrywoman Zhu Lin, and just one week later, at the age of 21, the prestigious All-England Championships against Denmark's Tine Rasmussen.
-Wang then went on to win the Wilson Swiss Open against compatriot Jiang Yanjiao.
-Yihan was the bronze medallist at the Asian Championships where she gone down fighting against Olympic silver medallist Xie Xingfang in semifinal.
+Yihan was at her prime in 2009, as she won the Yonex German Open competition against fellow countrywoman Zhu Lin, and just one week later, at the age of 21, the prestigious All-England Championships against Denmark's Tine Rasmussen.
+Yihan then went on to win the Wilson Swiss Open against compatriot Jiang Yanjiao.
+Yihan was the bronze medallist at the Asian Championships where she went down fighting against Olympic silver medallist Xie Xingfang in the semifinal.

-Having already won against both the Olympic champion and runner-up (Zhang Ning & Xie Xingfang) in past tournaments, she also defeated the Olympic bronze medallist Indonesia's Maria Kristin Yulianti in the group stage of 2009 Sudirman Cup with a thumping performance 16–21, 21–5, 21–10.
-Wang, seeded 4th at the World Championships, was upset by 11th seed Germany's Juliane Schenk in 2nd round in straight games.
-Wang won the Macau Open time in August 2009 when she again beat Jiang Yanjiao.
-In September 2009, Wang defended her YONEX Japan Open title by crushing Wang Xin (21–8, 21–9) in just 29 minutes.
-She lost the only final of 2009 against Tine Rasmussen in Denmark Super Series in a hard-fought match.
-Although she lost the final, she reached to the top position in the Women's singles rankings, when rankings were updated next week.
+Having already won against both the Olympic champion and runner-up, Zhang Ning & Xie Xingfang, in past tournaments, she defeated the Olympic bronze medallist, Indonesia's Maria Kristin Yulianti in the group stage of the 2009 Sudirman Cup with a 16–21, 21–5, 21–10 performance.
+Yihan, seeded 4th at the World Championships, was upset by 11th seed, Germany's Juliane Schenk in the 2nd round in straight games.
+Yihan won the Macau Open in August 2009 when she again beat Jiang Yanjiao.
+In September 2009, Yihan defended her YONEX Japan Open title by crushing Wang Xin (21–8, 21–9) in just 29 minutes.
+She lost the final of 2009 against Tine Rasmussen in Denmark Super Series in a hard-fought match.
+Although she lost the final, she reached the top position in the Women's singles rankings.
 Wang then won the 2009 French Super Series in November when she emphatically beat top seed, and defending champion, Wang Lin (21–9, 21–12).
 Wang won her second title in a row, and her fifth BWF Super Series tournament of the year, when she beat Jiang Yanjiao again, this time in the Yonex Sunrise Hong Kong Open.
 This was also her seventh title overall in 2009.

 2010

-Yihan was looking to defend her All England Open title but was beaten by Tine Rasmussen in a repeat final of last year clash, in a very close match or 3 games.
-Just like the last year, Yihan again lost early in the BWF World Championships, losing to Japanese Eriko Hirose in 2nd round.
+Yihan was looking to defend her All England Open title but was beaten by Tine Rasmussen in a repeat final of the previous year's clash, in a very close match or 3 games.
+Just like the previous year, Yihan again lost early in the BWF World Championships, losing to Japanese Eriko Hirose in 2nd round.
 She won her first title of the year by beating Liu Xin in the final of 2010 Denmark Super Series.
-Then won 2nd consecutive title by winning the 2010 French Super Series event with her win against another compatriot, Li Xuerui.
+She then won 2nd consecutive title by winning the 2010 French Super Series event, against compatriot, Li Xuerui.
 In the 2010 BWF Super Series Finals, Yihan was seeded 2nd.
 She won all her group stage encounters, with win against Petya Nedelcheva, Tine Baun & Yip Pui Yin.
-But, in the semifinal, she got a shock defeat against Korean player Bae Yeon-ju, in 3 well contested games stretching over an hour.
+But, in the semifinal, she got a surprising defeat against Korean player Bae Yeon-ju,in 3 contested games stretching over an hour.